-- Detentions may be served on Tuesday and/or Thursday from 2:50 3:20 p.m. - If a student does not show up for their assigned detention, they will be placed in ALC for a whole day. - If the student must attend an afternoon detention to fulfill the hour requirements, they will then have to wait outside till their parents come to pick them up.
+- Detentions may be served on Tuesday and/or Thursday from 7:00 7:25 a.m., or from 2:50 3:20 p.m.
+The preferred detention time is during the morning offering and is served in the ALC classroom. - If a student does not show up for their assigned detention, they will be placed in ALC for a whole day. - If the student must attend an afternoon detention to fulfill the hour requirements, they will then have to wait outside till their parents come to pick them up.